foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 Introduction
 ------------

-This sample project works with the Foxit RDK v4.
-A sample PDF is loaded from the application bundle resources and displayed in fullscreen mode.
+This sample project works with the Foxit RDK v5 and is a direct port of the `complete_pdf_viewer` Objective-C sample project included in the RDK.

 Setup
 -----